weirdmachine64/GhidraGPT/README.md

 </div>

-A powerful Ghidra plugin that integrates Large Language Models (LLMs) to enhance reverse engineering workflows with AI-powered code analysis and enhancement capabilities.
+A powerful Ghidra plugin that integrates Large Language Models (LLMs) to enhance reverse engineering workflows with model-powered code analysis and enhancement capabilities.

 ## 🎥 Demo